 Not every nation experienced the industrial revolution at the same time.
 Most of the poorest nations in the world today rely on goods and services provided by industries outside their borders.
-This means that the few resources they have go to products they need instead of building their infrastructure.
-Moreover, it created a wealth gap between industrialized and non-industrialized nations.
+This means that the few resources they have to go-to

 According to NRDC, the industrial revolution is not only the source of global warming but is a major contributor.
 The coal industry generates 1.7 billion tons of carbon emissions every year.

 How Businesses Can Thrive in the Fourth Industrial Revolution

 The first industrial revolution pioneered production using steam, and the second saw the use of electricity for mass production.
 The third industrial revolution was based on bytes and bits that ushered us into the information technology era.
 Now, we are in the fourth industrial revolution.

 The fourth industrial revolution is unique in terms of its scope, scale, and complexity.
 In addition, it is the convergence of emerging technologies such as quantum computing, autonomous vehicles (self-driving cars and drones), 3D printing, robotics, AI, machine learning, and many more.
 These converging technologies are the blurring lines between the physical and digital world.

 It is practically affecting the way we live, think, work and interact with one another.
 Therefore, businesses must learn how to thrive in the fourth revolution.

 More Opportunities for Businesses